22 Best Argentina Travel Tips

 Dogs are everywhere

-Argentina is packed with dogs.
-It’s not uncommon to come across a paseo perros (a professional dog walker) walking up to 12 dogs in Buenos Aires, especially around the residential areas of Recoleta and Palermo.
-However, in more rural areas there are many stray dogs.
-Most are actually quite friendly and chances are they will follow you around for pets – they are typically well fed and taken care of by volunteer organizations, to which you can make a donation.
+However, in more rural areas, there are many stray dogs.
+Most are quite friendly, and chances are they will follow you around for pets.
+They are typically well fed and taken care of by volunteer organizations, to which you can donate.

 With so many dogs around, watch out for dog poop – you definitely don’t want to step on it!